stronnag/box2perm/README.md

 `box2perm` is a simple command line application that migrates pre-2.5 `diff` or `dump` files to 2.5 format.

+Binaries are provides for Linux (ia32, x86-64, arm7), FreeBSD (x86-64), Windows (win32) and MacOS (darwin) in the release area. `box2perm` has no external dependencies and should build /run on any platform where Go is available.

 `box2perm` takes two parameters, the input file and the output file.
 If either of these is `-` or missing, then `stdin` / `stdout` are used.

 ## example